-By publishing information and DIY guides on incredibly specific topics that don’t get a lot of coverage, like “why does my furnace smell like diesel?”, we’ve been able to help Irish Heating and Air demonstrate their legitimacy and expertise in the field.
+By publishing information and DIY guides on incredibly specific topics that don’t get a lot of coverage, like “why does my furnace smell like diesel?”, we’ve been able to help Irish Heating and Air demonstrate their legitimacy and show off their expertise in the field.
 Instead of focusing on social shares or devoted blog subscribers, we publish in-depth resources that cover how furnaces impact indoor humidity in winter, which include information on atmospheric vs. sealed combustion furnaces, relative vs. absolutely humidity, and other causes of low indoor humidity in winter.

 While it might not sound that interesting to you right now, if you’re trying to figure out why your living room feels so arid in January, it’s suddenly going to sound very interesting.
 That’s going to help brand awareness and sew some good will along the way (see reason #1).

 At the same time, anyone casually cruising the site is going to get the feeling that the people at Irish Heating and Air know what they’re talking about.
 And by “anyone”, I most certainly mean Google as well.
 In a world where long form, high quality content is now a necessity, this kind of content can make a big difference.

 3. Long Tail Informational Posts Can Rank Well With Less Effort

 Once you have just a few decent links to your site, you can rank for all sorts of informational long tail keywords, even while competitive commercial keywords are still out of your reach.